-Whether you've a wee tot or big teen, the costs of childcare can be prohibitive.
-Yet 100,000s of working parents are missing out on £1,000s of cash, benefits and easy help.
+Whether you've a wee tot or big teen, the costs of childcare can be massive.
+Yet 100,000s of working parents are missing out on £1,000s of easy help.

-This step-by-step guide to boosting your childcare budget includes childcare tax credit, childcare vouchers, free school schemes and more.
+This step-by-step guide to boosting your childcare budget includes childcare tax credits, childcare vouchers, free school schemes and more.

 In this guide

 Ensure you check if you're entitled to more help in the Benefits Checkup guide